dotnet/wcf/src/System.Private.ServiceModel/tests/Stress/readme.md

 1. Follow links on https://www.microsoft.com/net/download/core#/current to install the latest released .NET Core SDK.
 2. Make a local clone of WCF repo
 3. Go to src\System.Private.ServiceModel\tests\Stress\SharedPoolsOfWCFObjects
+4. Run “dotnet restore” (before running this you may want to edit the project file to target a different version)
-4. Run “dotnet build”
+5. Run “dotnet build”
-5. You may want to run “dotnet publish” to be able to run this app on other machines without installing the core framework.
+6. You may want to run “dotnet publish” to be able to run this app on other machines without installing the core framework.
 Follow the “dotnet help publish” guidelines to target the desired options.
 Typically I’d run something like
 ~~~
 dotnet publish -o MyPublishedAppFolder -r win7-x64
 ~~~